abhishekkenganal2/React-Advance/README.md

 ### react hooks
 - Normal JS utility function written by facebook developers.

-1. useState() - Superpowerful state variables in reaact.
+1. useState() - Superpowerful state variables in react.

 Virtual Dom - is JS object that represents the actual DOM.

-Diff algorithm - calulates the difference between  current DOM and previous DOM and updates the DOM on every rendor cycle.
+Diff algorithm - calculates the difference between current DOM and previous DOM and updates the DOM on every rendor cycle.

+React uses a process called Reconciliation.
 A new algorithm to update the DOM came out called reconcilation algorithm.

-Diff Algorithm also known as Reconcilation algorithm which uses
+Diff Algorithm also known as Reconcilation algorithm which uses -

 This algorithm came in react 16, After react 16, this algorithm is known as React Fiber.

-Now Why React is fast? because REact is doing efficent DOM manipulation.
+Now Why React is fast? because React is doing efficent DOM manipulation.
 How? because it can find the difference between virtual DOM and updates the UI.

 React fiber -> [https://github.com/acdlite/react-fiber-architecture]